multiscale/muscle3/docs/source/tutorial.rst

 Note that there are two duplicated names between the two models: ``t_max`` and ``dt``.
-With MUSCLE 3, you can create a global setting with that name to set it to the same value everywhere (handy for parameters that are used by multiple compute elements), or you can prepend the name of the compute element to set the value for a specific one.
+With MUSCLE 3, you can create a global setting with that name to set it to the same value everywhere (handy for settings that are used by multiple compute elements), or you can prepend the name of the compute element to set the value for a specific one.
 Specific settings go before generic ones, so if you specify both ``micro.t_max`` and ``t_max``, then the ``micro`` compute element